-In December 2017, Carmen Villar joined Merck as the Vice President, Sustainable Impact in the Policy, Communications and Population Health (PCPH) organization.
-In this new role, Carmen has responsibility for the Corporate Responsibility, Merck for Mothers and Population Health teams, with a focus on the intersection of social responsibility and business impact.
+Carmen Villar joined Merck in December, 2017 as Vice President, Social Business Innovation in the Policy, Communications and Population Health (PCPH) organization.
+In this role, Carmen has responsibility for Corporate Responsibility, Merck for Mothers and Population Health organizations.

 After a distinguished career at the Centers for Disease Control and Prevention, culminating in her role as Chief of Staff, Carmen joined Merck as the Vice President, Social Business Innovation.
 In this role, Carmen works across the company to elevate the intersection of corporate responsibility and business impact, while striving to create sustainable health systems to support improved health and well-being globally.
 Carmen has responsibility for the Corporate Responsibility, Merck for Mothers and Population Health teams.

 During her seven-year tenure as Chief of Staff, Carmen helped lead the agency through both the West African Ebola emergency response in 2014 and the Zika emergency response in 2016.
 She worked to ensure programs and staff were having the maximum impact on preventing disease and improving poor health outcomes around the world.
 Her leadership was critical in providing coordination across the agency and with other US government counterparts and earned her the honor of the Presidential Meritorious Rank Award.